tomgenoni/token-dist/README.md

 1. For the sake of simplicity this example only publishes CSS files.
 The build step can be updated to include as many platforms and transforming options as needed.
 2. The transformations use https://github.com/tokens-studio/sd-transforms, which uses [Style Dictionary](https://amzn.github.io/style-dictionary/#/quick_start) and adds a few Token Studio specific helper transformations.
 3. We are publishing to [GitHub Packages](https://github.com/features/packages) for this demo.
-We could also use npm if we wanted.
-GitHub Packages has the advantage of allowing private packages at no extra cost.
+We could also use npm but GitHub Packages has the advantage of allowing private packages at no extra cost.

 ## Requirements